tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-alphafold2/02_setup.md

 ```

 !!! example "What does this mean?"
-    - Here we have 6 sequences and each sequence has two lines:
+    - Here we have 6 sequences (indicating this protein is a multimer) and each sequence has two lines:
         - A line starting with `>` which is the sequence header and contains information about the sequence
         - A second line with the amino acid sequence
+        - Note here that the fasta file is called `1AXC.fasta` and does not mention PCNA.
+This is because 1AXC is the PDB code for the PCNA structure we plan to use.